 EY consultation policies are built upon a culture of collaboration, whereby audit professionals are encouraged to share perspectives on complex accounting, auditing and reporting issues.
+As the environment in which EY member firms work has become more complex and globally connected, the EY culture of consultation has become even more important to help EY member firms reach the appropriate conclusions for entities that they audit on a timely basis.
 Consultation requirements and related policies are designed to involve the right resources so that audit teams reach appropriate conclusions.